ARM-software/arm-trusted-firmware/docs/components/secure-partition-manager.rst

 - Only Arm's FVP platform is supported to use with the TF-A reference software stack.
-- When ``SPMD_SPM_AT_SEL2=1``, the reference software stack assumes enablement of FEAT_PAuth, FEAT_BTI and FEAT_MTE architecture extensions.
+- When ``SPMD_SPM_AT_SEL2=1``, the reference software stack assumes enablement of FEAT_PAuth, FEAT_BTI and FEAT_MTE2 architecture extensions.
 - ``(*) CTX_INCLUDE_EL2_REGS``, this flag is |TF-A| internal and informational in this table.
 When set, it provides the generic support for saving/restoring EL2 registers required when S-EL2 firmware is present.